Optimal designs for discrete choice models via graph Laplacians: Abstract

 \section{Abstract}

 In discrete choice experiments, the information matrix depends on the model parameters.
-Therefore, $ D $-optimal designs are only locally optimal in the parameter space.
-This dependence renders the optimization problem very difficult, as standard theory encodes $ D $-optimality in systems of highly nonlinear equations and inequalities.
-In this work, we connect design theory for discrete choice experiments with Laplacian matrices of connected graphs.
+Therefore designing optimally informative experiments for arbitrary initial parameters often yields highly nonlinear optimization problems and makes optimal design infeasible.
+To overcome such challenges, we connect design theory for discrete choice experiments with Laplacian matrices of undirected graphs, resulting in complexity reduction and feasibility of optimal design.
 We rewrite the $ D $-optimality criterion in terms of Laplacians via Kirchhoff's matrix tree theorem, and show that its dual has a simple description via the Cayley--Menger determinant of the Farris transform of the Laplacian matrix.
 This results in a drastic reduction of complexity and allows us to implement a gradient descent algorithm to find locally $ D $-optimal designs.
 For the subclass of Bradley--Terry paired comparison models, we find a direct link to maximum likelihood estimation for Laplacian-constrained Gaussian graphical models.
-This implies that every locally $ D $-optimal design is a rational function in the parameter when the design is supported on a chordal graph.
-Finally, we study the performance of our algorithm and demonstrate its application on real and simulated data.
+Finally, we study the performance of our algorithm and demonstrate its application to real and simulated data.